Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: energy identities and integrated decay estimates

-In particular, if $\mathcal E_{k}(t_{0})\le \varepsilon_{0}$ and $\varepsilon_{0}$ is sufficiently small (depending on $C$), then the nonlinear commutator/source contribution is perturbative and can be absorbed in the global bootstrap closure; see Proposition~\ref{prop:bootstrap-closure}. \end{lemma}
+If $\mathcal E_{k}(t_{0})\le \varepsilon_{0}$ and $\varepsilon_{0}$ is sufficiently small (depending on $C$), then the nonlinear commutator/source contribution is perturbative and can be absorbed in the global bootstrap closure; see Proposition~\ref{prop:bootstrap-closure}. \end{lemma}

-\begin{proof} We sketch the standard estimate underlying \eqref{eq:nonlinear-error-control}; the key point is that all nonlinearities are at least quadratic and contain at most one factor with $k$ derivatives.
-(For the scalar equation we write $\partial_{\bar\phi}P(\phi,\bar\phi)=m^{2}\phi+(\partial_{\bar\phi}P-m^{2}\phi)$ with $m^{2}$, treating $m^{2}\phi$ as part of the linear Klein--Gordon operator and $\partial_{\bar\phi}P-m^{2}\phi$ as a nonlinearity of order $\ge 3$ in $\phi$ via \eqref{eq:potential-nonlinear-bound}; commuted versions are controlled by Lemma~\ref{lem:potential-tame}.)
-After commutation with $\mathcal Z$, the Maxwell equation has the schematic form
+\begin{proof} We prove \eqref{eq:nonlinear-error-control} by reducing every commuted error term to an $L^{\infty}$-$L^{1}$ product with one top-order factor; the key point is that all nonlinearities are at least quadratic and contain at most one factor with $k$ derivatives.
+(For the scalar equation we write $\partial_{\bar\phi}P(\phi,\bar\phi)=m^{2}\phi+(\partial_{\bar\phi}P-m^{2}\phi)$ with $m^{2}$, treating $m^{2}\phi$ as part of the linear Klein-Gordon operator and $\partial_{\bar\phi}P-m^{2}\phi$ as a nonlinearity of order $\ge 3$ in $\phi$ via \eqref{eq:potential-nonlinear-bound}; commuted versions are controlled by Lemma~\ref{lem:potential-tame}.)
+After commutation with $\mathcal Z$, the Maxwell equation has the structural form

-and the scalar equation has a similar schematic structure with terms involving $F$ and lower-order derivatives of $\phi$, as well as the potential term $\partial_{\bar\phi}P(\phi,\bar\phi)$.
-Using \eqref{eq:potential-remainder}--\eqref{eq:potential-nonlinear-bound}, we treat $m^{2}\phi$ as part of the linear comparison operator and the remainder $\partial_{\bar\phi}P-m^{2}\phi$ as a nonlinearity of order $\ge 3$ in $\phi$.
+and the scalar equation has a similar structure, with terms involving $F$ and lower-order derivatives of $\phi$, as well as the potential term $\partial_{\bar\phi}P(\phi,\bar\phi)$.
+Using \eqref{eq:potential-remainder}-\eqref{eq:potential-nonlinear-bound}, we treat $m^{2}\phi$ as part of the linear comparison operator and the remainder $\partial_{\bar\phi}P-m^{2}\phi$ as a nonlinearity of order $\ge 3$ in $\phi$.
 When inserted into the divergence identity \eqref{Eidentity}, every contribution to $\mathcal N_{k}[F,\phi]$ is therefore a sum of integrands of the form

 for instance $|\phi|\,|D\mathcal Z^\alpha\phi|^{2}$, $|D\phi|\,|\mathcal Z^\alpha\phi|\,|D\mathcal Z^\alpha\phi|$, or $|F|\,|D\mathcal Z^\alpha\phi|^{2}$, and the analogous Maxwell terms.